Urological Surgery Risks and Side Effects

 A nephrectomy serves more than one purpose.
 But first, what does it mean?
 It is the surgical removal of the kidney.
 The primary purpose of nephrectomy is to treat renal injuries or diseases[v].
 The secondary purpose of nephrectomy is to remove a healthy kidney for a kidney transplant.
 An interesting point to note here is that the kidney can be harvested from living or dead both.

 As you might have guessed, this is a surgical treatment for the partial/complete removal of the prostate [vii].
-What are the reasons because of which a prostatectomy might be ordered?
+What are the reasons why a prostatectomy might be ordered?
 Well, surgical treatment is recommended especially in situations like prostate cancer or prostatic hyperplasia.
 The prostate gland is removed via a small surgical incision.

 Replacement or reconstruction of the urethra is the primary goal of urethroplasty [viii].
 The narrowing of the urethra because of scar tissue is one of the reasons why a urethroplasty might be prescribed to a person.